Four Dan actresses: New Four Dan actresses and '85 flowers

 The four actresses from the 2013 version were all born after 1985.
-Along with three other actresses who were born around 1985– Tiffany Tang (born 1983), a graduate of the Central Academy of Drama, Zhao Liying (born 1987) and Liu Yifei (born 1987)–they are now usually known together as the '85 flowers (85花).
+Along with Liu Yifei and two other actresses who were born around 1985 — Tiffany Tang, graduate of the Central Academy of Drama, and Zhao Liying—they are now usually known together as the '85 flowers (85花).

 New Four Dan actresses of the "post-'90s" generation

 In August 2016, Southern Metropolis Daily conducted a survey among 173 million netizens and 110 professional media and industry insiders.
 After a series of voting, four actresses who were born after 1990 (90后四小花旦) were picked.